 B. the largest in the United States.

 In 1799, Washington’s distillery operated year round.
 It made almost 11,000 gallons of whiskey.
 It would be worth about $150,000 in today’s dollars.
 (Yes, he paid the excise tax.)
-Anderson, who learned to make whiskey in his native Scotland, oversaw the operation.
+Anderson oversaw the operation.
+He had learned to make whiskey in his native Scotland,

 There were five copper stills producing two grades of whiskey.
 The twice-distilled “common” whiskey was sold for about 50 cents a gallon.
 The finer spirit was distilled at least four times and cost twice as much.
 In addition, Washington’s whiskey was aged: